seanbrindley17/milestone-project-4/TESTING.md

 ⚠️ --- END --- ⚠️

 I've tested my deployed project using the Lighthouse Audit tool to check for any major issues.
-Some warnings are outside of my control, and mobile results tend to be lower than desktop.
+Some warnings are outside of my control, my laptop is very old so performance may be skewed, and mobile results tend to be lower than desktop.

 | Page | Mobile | Desktop |
 | --- | --- | --- |